 Las Vegas has managed to seamlessly integrate marijuana cultivation, manufacturing, and retail into the glitz, glam of the strip.
 But when it comes to being a tourist, partaking is both a marvel and a mirage.

 Nevada’s recreational pot law allows adults to purchase one ounce of flowers, 3.5 grams of extracts or 3,500 mg of edibles per day.
-With an average stay of three-days, that's more than enough for visitors buying weed in Las Vegas.
-However, be warned, if light up anywhere remotely public (including your hotel room) and you could end up getting hit with a $300 room-cleaning fee and/or a $600 (or more) fine.
+With an average stay of three days, that's more than enough for visitors buying weed in Las Vegas.
+However, be warned, if you light up anywhere remotely public (including your hotel room), you could end up getting hit with a $300 room-cleaning fee and/or a $600 (or more) fine.

 CannabisTours.com has private, 420-friendly Las Vegas rooms starting at $100 per night.

 The Palms Place penthouse is where Ghostface Killah stays when he’s in Las Vegas, giving him access to three dispensaries—Exhale, The Apothecary Shoppe and The Clinic—all kinds of amenities, restaurants, and room service, starting at $195 per night.